 Consumers have a growing interest in branded diamonds.
 Branded jewelry offers the same kind of allure as diamonds, but it is even more enticing.Strong online jewelry sales during the holiday season were not limited to general merchandisers such as Amazon.
 Signet reported online sales of $210.5 million, up 47.7% year-over-year, an important turn from the poor performance that hurt the company during the 2016 holiday season.

 Despite the strong online results, Signet had a miserable holiday season, reporting a 5.3% drop in same store sales, and a 3.1% decline in overall holiday sales to $1.88 billion.

 The issues affected not only the US market; Signet’s UK division also suffered from declining holiday sales, due, worryingly, to bridal and diamond fashion jewelry.
 Bridal is a key category for specialty jewelers, in general, and for Signet, in particular.

-Another public specialty retailer, Canada-based Birks, reported a modest 2% increase in same store sales.
+Another public specialty retailer, Canada-based Birks, reported a modest 2% growth in same store sales.
 The company credited Birks-branded products, targeted marketing campaigns and growth in online sales.
-The rise in sales excludes two working stores.
+The growth in sales excludes two working stores.
 Birks was hurt by poorly timed major renovations at two of its flagship stores, leading to a 4% decline in overall holiday sales.